Posted in: EventsLast update: 10/09/19

 The United Nations established the International Day of Peace in 1981.
 It’s a day to campaign against violence and war.
 Almost forty years later, Peace Day is celebrated around the world.
 Bring out the best in your online community by marking the 21st of September on social media.

 We know that everyone has a different goal for their online engagement.
 While some brands focus on increasing sales, others look at building relationships with customers, or getting valuable feedback.
 Charities, non-profits, and NGOs need to recruit followers, get support, and raise awareness of their cause online.
-In this post, we’d like to share some suggestions for marking the International Day of Peace with your community.
+In this post, we’re sharing some suggestions to mark the International Day of Peace with your community.

 The United Nations campaign for peace talks about how everyone can contribute.
 You can help the cause by raising awareness and uniting your online followers for the International Day of Peace.
 And you can invite your followers to share their ideas, thoughts, and hopes for the cause.